Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 fadeout_ms: the time in milliseconds to fade out after the note is played

 touch_interval: the interval between the end of a note and its replay when the same note is played continuously, in seconds

-pause_key_clear_notes: whether to clear the display of all currently played notes when pausing

 delay_only_read_current: When a note is delayed (not pressed), the chord judgment does not include those notes that are still delayed, only those that are currently pressed